3PillarGlobal/engineering-playbook/project-starters/react-native-redux-typescript/README.md

 yarn debug
 ```
 Using react-native-debugger for debugging remotely.
 Debugger will start together with the application when running in debug mode.
+Application MUST be started on port 19001 in order for the Debugger to connect to it.

 ## Running the tests